Julius Eastman: New York scenes

+Struggles and early death

 Despondent about what he saw as a dearth of worthy professional opportunities, Eastman grew increasingly dependent on drugs after 1983.
 His life fell apart; many of his scores were impounded by the New York City Sheriff's Office following an eviction in the early 1980s, further impeding his professional development.
 While homeless, he briefly took refuge in Tompkins Square Park.
 His hope for a lectureship at Cornell University also failed to materialize during this period.

-Despite a temporary attempt at a comeback, Eastman died alone at the age of 49 in Millard Fillmore Hospital in Buffalo, New York of cardiac arrest.
-No public notice was given to his death until an obituary by Kyle Gann appeared in the Village Voice; it was dated January 22, 1991, eight months after Eastman died.
-As Eastman's notational methods were loose and open to interpretation, revival of his music has been a difficult task, dependent on people who worked with him.
+Despite a temporary attempt at a comeback, Eastman died alone at the age of 49 in Millard Fillmore Hospital in Buffalo, New York.
+Kyle Gann's January 22, 1991 Village Voice column served as Eastman's then months-belated obituary.
+While Eastman's death certificate cited cardiac arrest, sources speculate (and differ) as to whether his death may have been due to complications from HIV/AIDS.
+David Borden did not want to ask Eastman's mother and wrote that he was "evidently on the verge of starvation".

+Eastman reportedly told the nurses he had no family or friends, but he did give them the name of his Buffalo roommate, dancer-choreographer Karl Singletary, who passed the news to Eastman's mother.
+Revival of Eastman's music has been a difficult task and has depended on people who worked with him because his notational methods were loose and open to interpretation.

 Style

-Eastman's works often involve repeating, slowly evolving and discordant aleatoric sections, and pop structures (particularly in Stay on It (1973) or The Holy Presence of Joan D'Arc (1981), which repeat but dramatically evolve catchy riffs).
+Eastman's works often involve repeating, slowly evolving and discordant aleatoric sections, and pop structures (particularly in Stay On It (1973) or The Holy Presence of Joan D'Arc (1981), which repeat but dramatically evolve catchy riffs).
 As well as this, his long-form piano pieces like Evil Nigger (1979) and Gay Guerrilla (c.
 1980) show his intent to dramatically explore his Black and gay identity through motifs that, in tone and repetition, represent heightening conflict, particularly strong in emotion for minimalism.
 Eastman described his works as "organic music" involving "gradual accrual and accumulation, often followed by gradual disintegration", where he would gradually and sometimes abruptly alter repeated refrains and phrases to create the basis for sheet music and its performance.